Top Crowdfunding Fashion Sites

-According to a recent article in the Financial Times, people like you and me have helped contribute to the crowdfunding site, Kickstarter (read my description and analysis on the largest crowdfunding site) raising over $2 billion for 78,000 projects over time.
-This new form of finance and participative product design (here's my brief description of what is crowdfunding) is transforming industries like real estate (top real estate crowdfunding platforms), non-profits, and science (top crowdfunding sites for scientific research), just to name a few.
+According to an article in the Financial Times, people like you and me have helped contribute to the crowdfunding site, Kickstarter raising over $2 billion for 78,000 projects over time.
+This new form of finance and participative product design is transforming industries like real estate, non-profits, and science, just to name a few.

 More and more brands are turning to Kickstarter not only to raise money but to get customer feedback on their designs.
 Getting early customer input and cash can make or break a young company, especially in fashion where there are a lot of upfront costs saddled by the entrepreneur before he or she sells her first product.

 The FT article interviewed a company that recently used Kickstarter to crowdfund new lingerie designs:

 “There are so many upfront costs that designers face before even making a dime.
 Patterns, fit models, samples, fabric, marketing . . . these are all required before production can even be considered.”

 Without further ado, here are some of the leading crowdfunding sites for fashion (of course, industry leaders, Kickstarter and Indiegogo, deserve mention here as thousands of fashion projects get backed on their sites)

 Top Sites for Crowdfunding Fashion